sigoden/argc/docs/specification.md

 ### `@describe`

-Set the description for the command.
+Sets the description for the command.

 > **<sup>Syntax</sup>**\
 > `@describe` [_description_]